InfuseAI/primehub-python-sdk/docs/CLI/volumes.md

 ## Examples

-The `datasets` command is a group specific resource.
+The `volumes` command is a group specific resource.
 It only works after the `group` assigned.

-Using `list` to find all datasets in your group:
+Using `list` to find all volumes in your group:

 ```
-$ primehub datasets list
+$ primehub volumes list
 ```

 ```